- About Us

 Salman Farsi is the Media & Communications Officer.
 He manages the public relations and press of the Trust.
 He has a background in New Media and has previously worked as a Creative Director, for a digital design agency which he founded in 2008 that specialised in graphic design and web development.

-Sufia Alam is the Projects Manager at the Maryam Centre, part of the East London Mosque Trust.
+Sufia Alam is the Centre Manager at the Maryam Centre, part of the East London Mosque Trust.
 She has worked in the third sector for the past 20 years.
-Sufia has worked to actively empower women in the community and she is the chair of the Muslim Womens Collective, which engages with local authority, community organisations and beyond.
+Sufia has worked to actively empower women in the community and has a background in community leadership.